March 27, 2022

 HIGHLINE TRAIL

 After lunch, we hit a section of the trail that turned out to be just as buggy as the Mazatzals had been.
-We were running right along the Mogollon Rim through brush-covered hills, but small gnats and flies seems to constantly swarm my face and neck whenever I stopped for any reason.
+We were running right along the Mogollon Rim through brush-covered hills, but small gnats and flies seemed to constantly swarm my face and neck whenever I stopped for any reason.

-This well-defined and graded trail seems was mostly a natural consequence of a path that’s existed for more than 150 years.
+This well-defined and graded trail was mostly a natural consequence of a path that’s existed for more than 150 years.
 Early settlers traveled back and forth between their homesteads and the town of Pine on this same route as early as 1870.

 Two of its more famous users were popular author Zane Grey – who built a cabin on the Mogollon Rim in the 1920s – and Anderson “Babe” Haught – the noted bear and lion hunter who served as Grey’s guide when he went on game hunting expeditions.